Catharina lives in Auckland where she reads, writes, walks and sometimes teaches.

 for Howard Greenberg Gallery.

 Cherie is constantly curious and loves a good story.
-She's currently completing a Masters of Museum and Heritage Practice from Victoria University and was recently appointed Director of Katherine Mansfield House & Garden.
+She holds a Masters of Museum and Heritage Practice from Victoria University and was recently appointed Director of Katherine Mansfield House & Garden.

 Leilani is a journalism graduate from Massey University.
 Her writing skills consist of predominantly non-fiction however, she has developed a strong appreciation for poetry and lyrical writing.